Privacy Policy

 5

-Disclosure of data to other entities within Banco Santander’s Group of Companies for marketing purposes
+Disclosure of data to other entities within Banco Santander’s Group of Companies for preventing money launder and financial crime.

 Contact and identification data.